iow-esm/main/Readme.md

 At the moment there are running build scripts only for these targets.
 If you want to add more, it will be explained later how this can be done.
-The second element in a line of `DESTINATIONS.example` corresponds to the *path on the target*, where the model will be deployed, built and run.
+The second element in a line of `DESTINATIONS.example` corresponds to the *root directory on the target*, the path, where the whole model will be deployed, built and run.
-This path corresponds to the root directory where this `Readme.md` file is located.
-The path on the target has to already exist.
+If the path on the target does not exist, it will be created.
+Be sure that you have write permissions.
 **Now it is up to you, to create your own file `DESTINATIONS` in your local root directory, but do not commit it!**

 ### Build the coupled model for the first time

+Each component can be built individually by executing the build scripts in the component's directory, see [Build single components in a different modes and configurations](#build-single-components-in-a-different-modes-and-configurations).
-The components of the copled model cannot be built indepently on each other.
+However, for the first build the order is important, since some components of the coupled model depend on each other.
-For the first build you should probably use the `build.sh` script in the root directory.
+Therefore, you should use the `build.sh` script in the root directory.
-If you want to build the model e.g. on the university's cluster, you can run, e.g.
+If you want to build the model e.g. on the HLRN cluster located in Berlin, you can run, e.g.

 ``` bash
 ./build.sh hlrnb